-For example, if 20/1 Marshal Biryuzov St. is the official name (i.e. that is the form that is used locally), then enter the form 20к1 Marshal Biryuzov St. in the also known as field.
+For example, if 20/1 Marshal Biryuzov St. is the official name (i.e. that is the form that is used locally), enter 20k1 Marshal Biryuzov St. as an alternative.

-If a building has two different addresses (if, for example, it's on a corner), then enter two address points.
+If a corner building has two different addresses, then you should enter two address points.

 These address points are connected to two different streets.
 For example, 20 Tverskaya St. and 1 Nastasinsky Ln.:

 If a building has several address options, the alternative addresses must all be linked to the same address points, and have the “Also known as, historical” name type.

 For example, the building in the drawing has four address options:

 - 1 Nastasinsky Ln.